Opinion: Edge computing will turn the cloud upside down

 The focus for edge is typically on the immediate processing capacity required at the source of data; making it as fast and secure as possible.

 For example, in “smart” internet grocery distribution centres, robots sensors and actuators continuously relay information on the status of processes and infrastructure.
 This forms the basis for innovative services such as alerts, predictive maintenance, and machine self-optimisation, delivered by the company’s IT department in real time.
 For this to happen, and for rapid responses to events and anomalies, it’s critical to have low latency between production and the IT infrastructure.
-A cloud data centre could struggle to support these scenarios.
+A cloud data center could struggle to support these scenarios.

-Turn-key edge data centre solutions
+Turn-key edge data center solutions

-With all this in mind, many vendors are introducing edge data centre solutions: an end-to-end product with standardised, preconfigured IT infrastructure which can be implemented rapidly and cost-effectively – paving the way for Industry 4.0 applications.
+With all this in mind, many vendors are introducing edge data center solutions: an end-to-end product with standardised, preconfigured IT infrastructure which can be implemented rapidly and cost-effectively – paving the way for Industry 4.0 applications.